vduseev/opensearch-logger/README.md

 since the release of OpenSearch 1.0.

 Generated log records follow the [Elastic Common Schema (ECS)][ecs] field naming convention.
-For better performance it is recommended to set up a proper mapping for you logging indices but everything will work even without it.
-You can find a ready to use [compatible JSON mapping][ecs-mapping] in the repository.
+For better performance, it is recommended to set up a proper mapping for your logging indices.
+However, everything will work fine without it.
+A ready to use [compatible JSON mapping][ecs-mapping] can be found [in the repository][ecs-mapping].

 ## Installation